 Now that you know where to invest in Austin, what’s next?

-Once you have settled on a location, there are a few other things you’ll also need to consider.
+Once you have settled on a location, whether it be downtown Austin or elsewhere, there are a few other things you’ll also need to consider.
+Austin has some of the best real estate markets in the country, but that doesn’t mean you don’t have to do your research.

 Another thing you’ll have to consider is the expected return on investment.
 Ask yourself how much you can realistically expect to get as a profit.